magento/merchdocs/src/sales-channels/asc/managing-orders.md

 |The item in the catalog is disabled. |Make sure the [product status]({% link catalog/inventory-product-stock-options.md %}) is enabled. |
 |The ordered item is out of stock. |Update or configure the [product options]({% link catalog/inventory-product-stock-options.md %}) for quantity and source. |

+When orders cannot be imported, a system message similar to the following will appear at the top of the screen:

+    `Your Amazon store(s) has orders that cannot be imported into Magento.
+See Recent Orders in the store dashboard(s): <store name>`

 When the issue is resolved, the Magento order is created on the next sync.

 ## With order import disabled